arhsimluhar/pipeline/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker run -it -p 9999:9999 <image-id>` <br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This should start the container and provide you with bash shell.

-You can access **jupyter-notebook** running background on http://localhost:9999 on your local machine.
-Even you can **SSH** to the docker container using ip assigned to it.
-Now,  you are ready to start working on you project and stop worrying about the setting up your development environment.
+You can access **jupyter-notebook** running background on http://localhost:9999 on your local machine.<br> You can even **ssh** to the docker container using ip assigned to it.You are now ready to work on you project and stop worrying about the setting up your development environment.

-Or you can directly pull the image from dockerhub repo [**rmishra01/mldl-train**](https://hub.docker.com/r/rmishra01/mldl-train/).
+Otherwise, you can directly pull the image from dockerhub repo [**rmishra01/mldl-train**](https://hub.docker.com/r/rmishra01/mldl-train/).
 Just execute following command on you shell.

 `docker pull rmishra01/mldl-train`